treuille/dotfiles/Readme.md

-# Digital Ocean Installation Instructions
+# Install in a Ubuntu Container

 1. ssh in as `root`, and run this command: